movementkitchen/website/src/pages/index.md

 - Carry your kid on your shoulders without worrying about your back
 - Have a pain-free body, flatter belly and a healthy, strong core that can support you without you having to think about it
 - Go back to lifting weights, running or jumping on a trampoline without leaking
-- Take up any fun and challenging exercise class without a fear of being reinjured
+- Take up any fun and challenging exercise class without the fear of being re-injured
 - Return to competitive or recreational sports

 Wherever you are, we will work together to create an action plan with weekly milestones to help you reach your health and fitness goals.